Sections of the Journal

 2. Reviews have to be from 850 up to 1000 words long.
 Critical reviews can be up to 2000 words

-3. The following information has to be included in the review: author(s) or editor(s) name(s), title, publisher, year of publication and number of pages.
+3. The following information has to be included in the review: author(s) or editor(s) name(s), title, publisher, and year of publication.
 At the end, please include your name and academic affiliation.

 4. While respecting each writer's style, we recommend paying attention to the following items: identify the audience the book is targeting (academic research, students, public opinion, etc.), present and discuss the main arguments of the book, paying attention both to the elements of strength and innovation and to potential lacks or problems.